Assessment Access Arrangements

 - Select "Examination Arrangements".

-If you have not signed up with Disability Services and sent sufficient evidence by the published exam deadline, you will not have arrangements in place for the upcoming set of exams, but they will be in place for all future exams.
-For example, if you miss the October exam deadline, you will not have arrangements in place for the January exams, but you will for the May/June exams.
+If you have not signed up with Disability Services and sent sufficient evidence by the published deadline, you will not have arrangements in place for the upcoming set of assessments.
+However, they will be in place for all future assessments.
+For example, if you miss the October deadline, you will not have arrangements in place for the January assessments, but you will for the May/June assessments.

-Your exam recommendations will still be visible via Minerva, but you will see an entry entitled Not current exam session along with the rest of your exam recommendations.
+Your assessment access recommendations will still be visible via Minerva, but you will see an entry entitled ‘not current exam session’ along with the rest of your assessment access recommendations.
 If you feel you will be disadvantaged by not having arrangements in place, you should talk to your School about the possibility of applying for mitigating circumstances.

-If you're absent from an exam or believe that your performance in an examination or assessment has been affected by illness or other adverse circumstances, you must provide a written explanation to your parent/teaching school(s) within five working days of the examination.
+If you're absent from an assessment or believe that your performance in an assessment has been affected by illness or other adverse circumstances, you must provide a written explanation to your School(s) within five working days of the assessment.
 In the case of illness, this must be accompanied by a full medical certificate from a doctor.

-We advise you to check your school's individual mitigating circumstances policy, including deadlines for each semester and where to submit the claim.
+Please check your School's individual mitigating circumstances policy, including deadlines for each semester and where to submit the claim.

-Temporary exam arrangements due to illness and disability or other reasons
+Temporary assessment arrangements due to short-term illness or temporary disability

-If you need temporary modified exam arrangements to be made for you due to illness or disability or another reason, you'll need to submit a request to your parent department with up to date medical evidence (a medical note dated within four weeks before the start of the exam session).
+If you require temporary assessment arrangements due to a short-term illness or disability, you should submit a request to your School with a medical note dated within four weeks before the start of the assessment period.

-You'll receive an email from the Exams team once your exam arrangements have been made.
+You will receive an email from the Assessment & Progress Team once your assessment arrangements have been made.

-Please include your student ID number and the module code of your exam in the email.
+Make sure to include your student ID number and the module code of your assessment in the email.